Career Planning for Residents

 The questions are endless!
 Check out some of these resources to help find some answers.

-From private practice to urgent care and from academic institutions to community health centers, there are a variety of practice settings to choose from.
-How do you find the job that is right for you?
+From private practice to urgent care and from academic institutions to community health centers, there are a variety of practice settings and career choices to choose from.

 In March 2014, the North Carolina Academy of Family Physicians released a white paper titled, "The Family Physician Resident's Guide to Hospital Employment."
 If you're considering hospital employment, click here to read the white paper now.